 \subsection{The Proposed Privacy-preserving Scheme: MS-PAFL}

-To improve the trade-off between privacy preservation and learning accuracy, we propose MS-PAFL, a framework that partitions model parameters into a public submodel for global aggregation and a private submodel retained locally as illustrated in Fig.~\ref{fig:fedavg_1}.
-In MS-PAFL, the noise is injected only into the public submodel, leaving the private submodel unperturbed to better preserve client-specific information.
+To improve the trade-off between privacy protection and model accuracy, we propose MS-PAFL, a framework that partitions model parameters into a public submodel for global aggregation and a private submodel retained locally.
+DP noise is injected only into the public submodel, while the private submodel remains unperturbed to better preserve client-specific information.
 This selective noising strategy not only improves utility but also provides the basis for our privacy amplification analysis, which leverages both client sampling and data subsampling.
-By combining structural separation with privacy amplification, MS-PAFL achieves a more favorable privacy–utility trade-off.
+By combining structural separation with privacy amplification, MS-PAFL achieves a more favorable privacy--utility trade-off.

 The MS-PAFL framework operates in three stages within each communication round: $(i)$ model splitting and local updating, $(ii)$ privacy-preserving upload, and $(iii)$ secure aggregation.